RexLinz/Shelly2HTTP/README.md

 **NOTE:** For each class implemented the reference to the respective section of the shelly API documentation is given below.

-**NOTE:** Just some functions from the Shelly API are implemented at the moment, actually just functions to read from shelly devices at all.
-Feel free to add other functionality according to the functions already done.
+**NOTE:** Just some functions from the Shelly API are implemented at the moment - actually only functions to **read** from shelly Gen2 devices I own.
+Feel free to add other functionality according to the functions already done and / or combine COMPONENTS available to implement other Shelly Gen2+ devices.

 [Full Shelly Gen2+ API documentation](https://shelly-api-docs.shelly.cloud/gen2/)

-## library concept
+## Library concept

 Shelly DEVICES are based on COMPONENTS, each one defining a certain functionality.
 Actual devices combine several of this components.

-This stucture is followed in the implementation starting with class ShellyDevice dealing with the basic communication only.
+This stucture is followed in the implementation starting with class shellyDevice dealing with the basic communication only.

 **NOTE** It's not intended to use class shellyDevice or one of the components directly in an application.
 Use one of the SHELLY DEVICES below or combine COMPONENTS to create a new device similar to the existing ones.